A comparison of three models, including updated amount of shared DNA between various relatives and ancestors

 Genetic Modeling Background

 I recently published a comparison of autosomal genetic models.
 The first model, which I made about two years ago, is as simple as can be, but I think it captures the important insights.
 The new model adds the feature of two homologues per chromosome that you’d find if you peered into the genome of a real human.
 This allows the simulation of ‘genes’ or ‘segments’ switching places from one homologue to another, potentially multiple times.
 A constraint on both models is that siblings have to share 50% of their DNA, on average, but with a standard deviation of 3.6%.
-A constraint on the newer, two homologue model, is that there has to be an average of 55 recombinations from a parent’s genome to a child’s genome (the number is actually higher in mothers and lower in fathers, but the specific numbers are unknown), and the random distribution that produces that number is approximated by a Poisson distribution.
+A constraint on the newer, two homologue model, is that parents pass, on average, 55 segments of DNA to a child’s genome (the number is actually higher in mothers and lower in fathers, but the specific numbers are unknown), and the random distribution that produces that number can be approximated by a Poisson distribution.

-The only thing left to decide was how many ‘genes’ or ‘segments’ would have to be available in order to recombine them an average of 55 times.
+The only thing left to decide was how many ‘genes’ or ‘segments’ would have to be available in order to recombine them so that they’d make, on average, 55 segments, but still have the right standard deviation.
 A lower bound on that number would be one more than the maximum value you would get from the Poisson distribution.
-It would be hard to find an upper bound, but the standard deviation between siblings would still have to be 3.6% no matter the number of segments, and a larger number of available segments would very quickly become computationally burdensome for the simulation.
+It would be hard to find an upper bound, and a larger number of available segments would very quickly become computationally burdensome for the simulation.

 A Better Model